mikevoyt/qemu-buserror/README.md

 Where ```ArchLinuxARM-olinuxino-latest.img``` is an ArchLinux image, and the zImage_dtb kernel is configured to boot from the image.

-For example, the default ArchLinux distro image will work (from http://archlinuxarm.org/platforms/armv5/olinuxino) with the kernel configure to use to root filesystem on /dev/mmcblk0p2.
+For example, the default ArchLinux distro image will work (from http://archlinuxarm.org/platforms/armv5/olinuxino) with the kernel configure to use to root filesystem on /dev/mmcblk0p2; a working kernel is included in images/zImage_dtb_OLinuXino.